Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 Eat, Drink, and Remarry: Memories from a Lifetime of Art, Class and Southern Charm by Patricia Altschul

 Patricia Altschul is one of my favourite cast members of Southern Charm.
 As soon as I heard about her new book, I knew it was one I needed to pick up.
 In Eat, Drink and Remarry, Patricia Altschul shares a behind-the-scenes look at her glamorous life, from her career as a private art dealer to her three marriages to her rise to fame on Southern Charm.
-I know it will be full of her signature charm, humour and sassy anecdotes and I am so excited to pick it up!
+I know it will be full of her signature charm, humour and sassy anecdotes, and I am so excited to pick it up!

 Cake Eater by Carl Radke